iterative/ldb-resources/documentation/Command-summary.md

 ldb get [data-object-identifiers] [filters] [-t <dir>] [--apply <exec> [<exec> ...]]
 ```

-Get the specified data objects as a working dataset along with the corresponding physical files.
+Add the specified data objects into a working dataset and instantiate them.

-This command carries out the following steps:
+This command works as a combination of several LDB operations and carries out the following steps:

-- `stage` the target directory if it is not already a workspace
+- `stage` unnamed dataset in the target directory (if it is not already a valid workspace)
 - `add` the data objects specified
-- `instantiate` the data objects specified without removing existing files from the workspace
+- `instantiate` these data objects

 Differences from running the `stage`, `add`, and `instantiate` commands separately are:
 - If the directory is not already a workspace, then the newly staged working dataset will be given a temporary name.
 To save such a dataset you must provide a name when calling `commit`.